 Londonist reader, Arnau Oriol, is a freelance photographer based in London.
-His most recent project, Commuters, is a series of photographs that focus on train-travelling Londoners as they make their daily, early morning journey into the capital.
+His 2013 project, Commuters, is a series of photographs that focus on train-travelling Londoners as they make their daily, early morning journey into the capital.

 Arnau describes the thinking behind the series:

 "I find the overground train the most enjoyable of the means of commuting.
 Unlike the underground, the windows offer a view to the city and space for reflecting, thinking and dreaming.
 To me, such moments are full of beauty and romanticism, and also melancholy.
 I like to think that these anonymous commuters, in their natural state of introspection, are unconsciously reacting against the mechanic, banal and routine act of commuting by going beyond it."

 The photographs are all taken from a train platform as the train passes through, and Arnau's motivation for the series came from when he was a child.

 "When I was a kid I used to take pictures with my eyes.
 I would see a moving car coming fast, and turning my head, I would follow the car direction and blink.
 For a few seconds, the frozen image of the driver would be retained in my brain.
 I took these portraits in this same way, this time using my camera".